Indications: When to Take Down a Tree

-Tree removal can be a complicated and potentially hazardous task.
-If a tree is dying, diseased, or at risk to fall, the tree may require removal to avoid damage to property and guarantee safety.
+Tree removal is a difficult and potentially dangerous task.
+If a tree is dying or diseased or is in danger to fall, the tree could need to be removed to avoid damage to property and make sure that the tree is safe.
 How do you know when a tree must be removed?
-We’ll take you through the warning signs to look out to and assist you determine when it’s time to call the experts.
+This article will walk you through the signs to be looking for and help you figure out when it’s time to call the experts.

 Dead or Dying Trees

-One of the evident signs that a plant should be removed is when it is dead or dying.
-Dead trees lack leaves and may appear lifeless.
-If a tree is without leaves or any signs of new growth, it’s probably dead.
-The bark of dead trees could be cracked, dry or peeling.
+One of the most obvious signs that a tree must be taken down is when it is dying or dead.
+Dead trees lack leaves and could have a lifeless appearance.
+If a tree has no leaves or any signs of new growth, it is likely dead.
+In addition, the bark of a dead tree might be dry, cracked or peeling.

-Trees with diseases could pose a danger to other trees and plants in the area.
-The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the root of the tree.
-If you suspect your tree might be suffering from disease it is important to get it checked by a professional arborist.
+Trees with diseases may pose a threat to other trees and plants in the surrounding area.
+The signs of disease that are common for trees include yellowing leaves, wilted branches, and mushrooms growing at the root or the trunk.
+If you suspect your tree might be suffering from disease it is important to get it checked by an arborist who is a professional.

 Leaning Trees

-TreesLeaning trees towards one side could be a sign it is a sign that the roots are failing and the tree could be in danger of falling.
-To determine if a leaning tree could be a threat, check for cracks or breaks in the trunk and examine the soil surrounding the base of the tree.
-If you spot any of these indicators, it’s best to have the tree evaluated by an arborist.
+TreesLeaning trees towards one side could indicate of a failing root structure, and the tree may be at risk of falling.
+To determine if a leaning tree is at risk, look for cracks or breaks within the trunk and examine the soil at the tree’s base.
+If you see any of these indicators it is recommended to examine the tree by an arborist.

 Overhanging Branches

-The branches of overhanging trees that are in close proximity to buildings or power lines can be a danger to safety and property.
-If you have concerns regarding branches that hang overhanging, it’s best to be evaluated by an arborist who can determine whether removal or pruning is required.
+Trees with overhanging branches that are in close proximity to buildings or power lines can pose a risk to the safety of your property and personal safety.
+If you’re concerned about overhanging branches you should be evaluated by an arborist who will determine whether removal or pruning is required.

 FAQs

-An individual tree can be said to be dead when it lacks leaves and has no indication of growth.
-Additionally, the bark of a dead tree can be dry, cracked or peeling.
+An individual tree can be said to be dead if it is without leaves and shows no signs of new growth.
+In addition, the bark of a dead tree can be dry, cracked, or peeling.

 Is it safe to take down an entire tree on your own?